Feneck91/WorldGuardInteractExt/README.md

 If you let block-break to allow, you will able to do some action on these blocks but also break the blocks into the area.
 This is why this plugin was created, to add more interaction rules by disable temporary the WorldGuard rules for some interaction only.

+# Versions history:
+  - __1.0__ : 2025/08/08
+    This first version allow to manage __camp fire__ :
+      - inflame and extinguish CAMPFIRE and SOUL_CAMPFIRE into an area.<br/>
+        It allow to extinguish camp fire with hand (usually not possible) and when using WATER_BUCKET without keep the water spread everywhere.
+  - __2.0__ : 2025/08/10
+    This version allow to manage __lectern__ :
+      - Choose book that can be put and removed.
+      - Possibility to forbid book removal but let it read.
+    Command has been changed (wgi reload / wgi materials) and managed to display output messages to player or server console.
+    Extended informations has been added for items book and shovel allowing to check items meta.
+    Camp fire allow to add extended informations for shovel as name / lore to better specify wich tools can extinguish fire.

 # The configuration file (config.yaml):
 ```yaml